Transactions - availability groups and database mirroring

 Example scenario with database mirroring

 The following database mirroring example illustrates how a logical inconsistency could occur.
 In this example, an application uses a cross-database transaction to insert two rows of data: one row is inserted into a table in a mirrored database, A, and the other row is inserted into a table in another database, B. Database A is being mirrored in high-safety mode with automatic failover.
 While the transaction is being committed, database A becomes unavailable, and the mirroring session automatically fails over to the mirror of database A.

-Using Database Mirroring with DTC or using availability groups with DTC in ways not approved in this topic is not supported.
-This does not imply that aspects of the product unrelated to DTC are unsupported; however, any issues arising from the improper use of distributed transactions will not be supported.
+Using Database Mirroring with DTC or using availability groups with DTC in ways not approved in this article is not supported.
+This does not imply that aspects of the product unrelated to DTC are unsupported; however, any issues arising from the improper use of distributed transactions are not supported.